-Self-parking is available for $27 per day and valet parking runs $34 per day.
+Self-parking is available for $27 per day, and valet parking is $34 per day.
 The image below indicates the short distance from the hotel’s entrance to the parking garage.

-While I’m not a fan of parking charges, they are pretty hard to avoid these days.
+While I’m not a fan of parking charges, they are pretty hard to avoid.
 Even Disney charges for parking at their resorts.

-In most cases, I recommend using valet when you’ll be coming and going a good bit from the resort.
+In most cases, I recommend using valet when you’re coming and going a bit from the resort.
 However, since the parking garage was so close and the entire walkway was covered, you’ll probably do just as well with self-parking here.

 When you enter the Wyndham Grand Orlando’s lobby, you’ll be greeted by a variety of casual seating areas.

 When I visit these “off-property” resorts, I’m reminded of how different hotels are from the resorts at Disney.